-15. Infringement, Complaints, and Enforcement (\uparrow)
+14. Infringement, Complaints, and Enforcement

-15.1.
-Complaints
+14.1 Complaints

 Genuine complaints relating to infringements of the PhAMA Code are encouraged.
-Detailed procedures for complaints and the handling of complaints (including the respective roles and jurisdiction of PhAMA and member associations) are set out in Appendix 1: Operation of The Code.
+Detailed procedures for complaints and the handling of complaints (including the respective roles and jurisdiction of PhAMA and member associations) are set out in Appendix 1: OPERATION OF THE CODE

-15.2.
-Measures to Ensure and Enforce Compliance
+14.2 Measures to Ensure and Enforce Compliance

-Each member company is strongly encouraged to adopt procedures to assure adherence to the PhAMA Code of Conduct.
-While strong legal and regulatory mechanisms and vigorous government enforcement may obviate the need for compliance mechanisms, member companies are encouraged, where appropriate; to include provisions intended to assure compliance with PhAMA Code of Conduct.
+Each member companies are strongly encouraged to adopt procedures to assure adherence to the PhAMA Code of Conduct.
+While strong legal and regulatory mechanisms and vigorous government enforcement may obviate the need for compliance mechanisms, member companies are encouraged, where appropriate, to include provisions intended to assure compliance with PhAMA Code of Conduct.